Ratio of Debt-to-Income

 In general, conventional mortgage loans need a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (including loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (including principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
-Recurring debt includes things like auto loans, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+Recurring debt includes things like auto/boat loans, child support and credit card payments.